Non-Euclidean Monotone Operator Theory and Applications: Finding Zeros of a Sum of Non-Euclidean Monotone Operators

 Statement~\ref{fwdbackwardBothMonotone} follows from $\Lip(\OJ_{\alpha\OG} \circ \OS_{\alpha\OF}) \leq 1$ and that the iteration~\eqref{eq:averagedfwdbackward} is the \KM iteration of the nonexpansive mapping $\OJ_{\alpha \OG} \circ \OS_{\alpha\OF}$ with $\theta = 1/2$. \end{proof}

 \begin{remark}[Comparison with standard forward-backward splitting convergence criteria] \begin{itemize} \item Compared to the Hilbert case, in the non-Euclidean setting, if both $\OF$ and $\OG$ are monotone, then iteration~\eqref{eq:averagedfwdbackward} must be applied to compute a zero of $\OF + \OG$.
-In the Hilbert case, iteration~\eqref{eq:fwdbackward} may be used instead since the composition of averaged operators is averaged. \item In monotone operator theory on Hilbert spaces, Lipschitzness of $\OF$ is not sufficient for the convergence of the iteration~\eqref{eq:fwdbackward}.
-Instead, cocoercivity is necessary~\cite[Theorem~26.14]{HHB-PLC:17}.
-In the case of diagonally-weighted $\ell_1/\ell_\infty$ norms, Lipschitzness is sufficient for convergence. \end{itemize} \end{remark}
+In the Hilbert case, iteration~\eqref{eq:fwdbackward} may be used instead since the composition of averaged operators is averaged.
+For non-Hilbert norms, the composition of two averaged operators need not be averaged. \item In monotone operator theory on Hilbert spaces, Lipschitz continuity of $\OF$ is not sufficient for the convergence of the iteration~\eqref{eq:fwdbackward}.
+Instead, a standard sufficient condition for convergence is cocoercivity of $\OF$, see \citep{BM:80} and~\citep[Theorem~26.14]{HHB-PLC:17}.
+In the case of diagonally-weighted $\ell_{1}/\ell_{\infty}$ norms, Lipschitz continuity is sufficient for convergence.
+This fact is due to the nonexpansiveness of $\OS_{\alpha\OF}$ for $\ell_{1}/\ell_{\infty}$ monotone $\OF$ and small enough $\alpha > 0$ as discussed in Remark~\ref{rmk:nonexpansive-fwdstep}. \end{itemize} \end{remark}